 2-3 inch knob of fresh turmeric, peeled and grated

-4 cups golden cauliflower florets, chopped
+4 cups golden cauliflower florets, chopped in bite sized pieces

 2 tsp cinnamon

 1/2-1 tsp cayenne (use less if you don't like a lot of spice, but I love it and think it rounds out the flavor)

 4 cups vegetable broth

 1 lemon, juiced

 1- 15oz can of garbanzo beans, rinsed and drained

 pink salt to taste (I used about a tbsp total while seasoning through out the cooking process)